Drinking in Thailand is typically a lighthearted occasion filled with laughter, food, and friendly gestures.

 When clinking glasses with someone, take age and status into consideration.
 If someone is your senior or of higher status, hold your glass slightly lower and clink low on theirs.

-How to Say Cheers in Thai
+How to Say Cheers

 The easiest toast and way to say “cheers” in Thai is simply to raise your glass (but not too high) and offer a smiling chone gaow (touch glasses).